 The unique aspect of Che hostel is its common spaces that add to its overall social and community atmosphere.
 It’s a great place to meet and socialise with new people, especially in the morning and evenings.
 Also, there are a lot of quieter spots in the hostel with hammocks around for the guests to relax and soak in the peaceful settings.

 Che Hostel will definitely be a good fit if you are looking for a perfect party place and meeting new people.
 Make your bookings at HostelWorld or Booking.

 End the night in one of the bright and spacious dorms.
 They come in female-only size as well.

-- Open Hostelworld with full list of accommodations in Tulum
+Open Hostelz.com with a full list of all hostels in Tulum

 Simple as that.

 Hostelz.com is a price comparison site for hostels.
 They list every single one in the world and tells you exactly which website is cheaper to use.